gobbledygook88/gobbledygook88.github.io/app/_walks/2024-07-28-south-downs-way.md

         alt: YHA Truleigh Hill
       - url: walks/2024-07-28-south-downs-way/day-4-tent.jpg
         alt: Pitched tent
+    - title: Rabbits!
+(Day 5)
+      latitude: 50.88396132744976
+      longitude: -0.25148808853903803
+      text: Being woken up by rabbits nibbling at your tent is a delight to be experienced.
+      images:
+      - url: walks/2024-07-28-south-downs-way/day-5-morning.jpg
+        alt: View from beyond Truleigh Hill
+    - title: Pyecombe
+      latitude: 50.89872708818301
+      longitude: -0.16386167552948203
+      text: Much of the morning were rolling hills, but with the dew and light fog not many views were on offer.
+The small village of Pyecombe marks the half way point of the day.
+It is flanked by busy roads so feels quite busy.
+There is an opportunity to fill up water at the church, or turn at Church Lane to pop to the shops for some food.
+Either way, prepare for a fun ascend up to Ditchling Beacons.
+    - title: Jack and Jill Windmills
+      latitude: 50.90453703893456
+      longitude: -0.14686515527366445
+      text: The South Downs Way begins its ascend up to Ditchling Beacons through a golf course.
+The path gets quite narrow at times.
+Once a cross road is finally reached, we turn left and approach the Jack and Jill Windmills.
+Often times, there is a small cafe van open but might be a little hidden behind hedges.
+They serve plenty of drinks and lovely cakes (who can resist a slice of dense rocky road).
+      images:
+      - url: walks/2024-07-28-south-downs-way/day-5-windmills.jpg
+        alt: Jack and Jill windmills
+    - title: Ditchling Beacons
+      latitude: 50.90236813262591
+      longitude: -0.10799745048144409
+      text: The walk up to Ditchling Beacons is pleasant.
+Lots of grass to soften the pressure on the feet, and certainly a lot more people on day hikes.
+The rest of the walk on the other side however was composed of long unending paths and didn't leave much for inspiration.
+It really just goes on and on.
+At some point, a sharp right turn is made and the path narrows with hedges either side.
+Again, it goes on and on.
+      images:
+      - url: walks/2024-07-28-south-downs-way/day-5-ditchling-beacons.jpg
+        alt: Ditchling Beacons
+    - title: Housedean Farm Campsite (end of Day 5)
+      latitude: 50.86640410334393
+      longitude: -0.05611172850008891
+      text: Finally, we reach Housedean Farm campsite which is excellent.
+There is a small farm shop which provides a few food items when it is open.
+Check-in to the camp was simple as ticking your name off at the shop and finding an empty plot to pitch the tent.
+The showers and toilets were spotless.
+The campsite is great place to sunbathe and relax.
+It does get busier towards the end of the day with more cars driving in and it was very fascinating seeing how elaborate some camping setups can be.
+      images:
+      - url: walks/2024-07-28-south-downs-way/day-5-tent.jpg
+        alt: Housedean Farm campsite
 ---

 The South Downs Way was my first thru-hike, and even my first ever experience at camping too.
 I first came across it when walking Ditchling Beacons and Seven Sisters.
 There were sign posts dotted around and it stuck with me ever since.
 It was a toss up between this and the North Downs Way, which I have actually walked more of, but the South Downs seemed a little more appealing.